-Corneal transplant surgery (also known as corneal graft surgery), is an operation where the diseased part of your cornea (usually the central cornea) is removed and replaced with a similar matching piece of healthy cornea from a donor eye.
+Corneal transplant surgery (also known as corneal graft surgery), is an operation where the diseased and cloudy part of your cornea (usually the central cornea) is removed and replaced with a similar matching piece of healthy, clear cornea from a donor eye.
 The graft is usually held in place by fine sutures which are left in the eye until the cornea is adequately healed.
 Grafts can be full thickness (where the entire 5 layers of cornea are replaced) or partial thickness (where only certain layers are replaced).

 (Image adapted from the internet)